Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 The frame range will be updated by using the Blender editing tools on the strip. (trimming, sliding, etc.). <br/>
 If you execute the `Initialize Shot Start Frame` operator (refresh icon) the current in point of the strip will be remapped so the shot starts at 101 in the current editing state. <br/>
-You can reassign the shot to another seqeunce by exeucting the `Link Sequence` Operator, change the shot name or the seqeuence color. <br/>
+You can reassign the shot to another sequence by executing the `Link Sequence` Operator, change the shot name or the sequence color. <br/>

 If you linked in a sequence that has no `["data"]["color"]` attribute on Kitsu yet the gpu overlay line will be white.
 In order to add a new sequence color execute the `Add Sequence Color` operator. <br/>